Autoworkers reach a deal with Ford, a breakthrough toward ending strikes against Detroit automakers

 “Thanks to the power of our members on the picket line and the threat of more strikes to come, we have won the most lucrative agreement per member since Walter Reuther was president,” Browning said.
 Reuther led the union from 1946 until his death in 1970.

-While on the picket line at Ford’s Michigan Assembly Plant west of Detroit Wednesday night, local union leaders invited workers across the road for a briefing on the deal.
+While on the picket line at Ford’s Michigan Assembly Plant west of Detroit Wednesday night, local union leaders invited workers across the road to the union hall for a briefing on the deal.
 As they trickled out of the building, many were smiling and most were relieved.

 “It’s an emotional time for me.
 I’m emotional,” worker Keith Jurgelewicz said as his eyes welled up with tears.
 “But just super excited that this is over with.
 I just can’t wait to get back to work and just get on with my life.”